IvanWasNotAvailable/PrescriptiveAnalytics_StockPricePrediction/README.md

 2. **SentimentAnalysis.ipynb:** This notebook extends the sentiment analysis to analyze the sentiment of specific text and a set of tweets.
 It uses the trained LinearSVC model from the Sentiment140 dataset to predict sentiment labels for the provided text and tweets.

-3. **StockPrices.ipynb:** This notebook focuses on retrieving historical stock price data from Yahoo Finance for a specific company (BASF) using the yfinance library.
+3. **StockPrices.ipynb:** This notebook focuses on retrieving historical stock price data from Yahoo Finance for a specific company (current version: BASF) using the yfinance library.
 It prepares the data and visualizes weekly stock price charts.

 4. **Tweets.ipynb:** This notebook demonstrates how to authenticate with the Twitter API using Tweepy and perform tasks such as user lookup and retrieving user information.